petrosalema/petrosalema.github.io/about.md

 helps companies get from <strong>vision</strong> to <strong>version 1.0</strong><b>.</b>

-The companies I partner with are all working to make a difference---using, software and design to bring the promises of tomorrow into the possibilities of today<b>.</b>
+The teams I work with are vested in making a difference&mdash;using software and design and product-thinking to bring the promises of tomorrow into the possibilities of today<b>.</b>

+What I bring to the team is expertise in mobile and web app development with JavasScript, user-centric design, and strategic positioning.

+Successful apps are not built on the drive to recreate what is popular, but on a cultivated conviction about what differenciates you in the perspective of your user.

+Successs for me, therefore, goes far beyond getting the unit tests green.
+It's about delivering delight to your users; it's about getting to the market with a product that is worthy of your users' attention<b>.</b>

+If you are a company with a vision to bring something impactful to market.
+I would love to hear from you.

 <!--